 5 Fascinating Ladybug Behaviors

 Our lucky ladybug friends are full of surprises!
-In this article, you'll learn about their ability to hunt prey, how they survive the extreme cold, where and how they migrate and even the hidden ways they defend themselves from predators!
+In this article, you'll learn about their ability to hunt prey, how they survive the extreme cold, where and how they migrate and even the many hidden ways they defend themselves from predators!

 Adaptive Behavior